kuco23/Trady/README.md

 - **Livetesting**: For strategies that also depend on some outside factors (eg. scraping the web for crypto news).
 Livetest by running `python <strategy> <symbol>` (comming soon).

 ### Seeding
 When backtesting, it is required to have candles saved in the database.
-You can load them by running eg. `python seed.py <symbol> -sd <start date> -ed <end date>`, where `-ed` is optional, defaulting on "yesterday".
+You can load them by running `python seed.py <symbol> -sd <start date> -ed <end date>`, where `-ed` is optional, defaulting on the current day's midnight.

 ### Notes